-Christian Background: John was baptized and confirmed in the Lutheran Church – Missouri Synod.
-During college he explored Reformed theology, nondenominational churches, and Roman Catholicism, before returning to his roots by way of Karl Barth, Reinhold Niebuhr, and Soren Kierkegaard.
-His favorite Christian writers include C.S.
-Lewis, David Bentley Hart, and Paul Tillich.
+Christian Background: John was baptized and confirmed in the Lutheran Church—Missouri Synod, and remains a member.
+During college he explored Reformed theology, nondenominational churches, and Roman Catholicism before returning to his roots by way of St. Thomas Aquinas, Philip Melanchthon, and Soren Kierkegaard.
+His favorite modern Christian writers include David Bentley Hart, Edward Feser, and Alasdair MacIntyre.

 Wesley is from Raleigh, North Carolina.
 He went to Liberty University for his undergraduate degree in Biblical Studies where he was also on the debate team.
 He currently resides in Lynchburg, Virginia and is a seminarian and Graduate Student Assistant at the Rawlings School of Divinity at Liberty.
 He enjoys the Old Testament, particularly prophetic literature.
 He is also a classical educator with Classical Conversations.
 He lives with his wife Caroline and their two dogs.
 In his spare time, he enjoys reading, writing, and tea.